emipa606/MechalitCore/README.md

 	# **MECHA PROSTHETICS:**

 	- Added 4 new augmentations, as well as ability to craft them (probably some new will be added in future).
-These prosthetics are very expensive, but grant huge boost to colonist&apos;s stats.
+These prosthetics are very expensive, but grant huge boost to colonist's stats.
 	- Mecha arm: 170% efficiency.
 	- Mecha leg: 170% efficiency.
 	- Mecha spine: +35% work and movement speed, blood filtration, blood pumping, eating, breathing and metabolism.